claudiopica/HiRep/Doc/user_guide/supported_features.md

 This section summarizes the main formulae that are used for implementing the HMC for dynamical Wilson fermions in higher representations.
-The Dirac operator is constructed following Ref. [@Luscher:1996sc], but using Hermitian generators
+The Dirac operator is constructed following {cite}`Luscher:1996sc`, but using Hermitian generators

 $$T^{a\dagger}=T^a.$$